jefdaj/horcrux/README.md

 * The time and effort needed to assemble the pieces offers some protection from being physically robbed, or (much more likely) losing money on impulsive crypto trades.

 * It can be both a backup and a will.
-Distribute shares to family members along with a `horcrux sign`ed document explaining what you want done when you die.
+Distribute shares to trustees along with a `horcrux sign`ed document explaining what you want done when you die.